setsumi/VirusTotalUploaderNewgene/README.md

 # VirusTotalUploaderNewgene

-Check files with VirusTotal service and site.
+Windows GUI app to check files with VirusTotal service and site.